afrl-rq/OpenUxAS/lustre/README.md

 The formatting of the results has been tailored to make checking witnesses v properties easier.

-## Recursive Proof ##

-You can use `kind2` to prove the top-level node and all properties on all called nodes like this:

-    OpenUxAS/lustre$ kind2 uxas.lus --modular true

-This may take a long time (multiple hours).

-## Contract-based Proof ##

-`kind2` offers an option for contract-based proof, which labels calls "compositional" proof.
-In this mode, all properties at the top level of the OpenUxAS model can be proved in a few minutes.
-You run this mode like this:

-    OpenUxAS/lustre$ kind2 uxas.lus --compositional true

-## Proving the Services ##

-You can prove the properties on the services like this:
+Note: to avoid re-proving the properties on the sequence theory, you can specify the service node as the lustre main node, like this:

-    OpenUxAS/lustre$ kind2 services/automation-request-validator.lus
-    OpenUxAS/lustre$ kind2 services/waypoint-manager.lus
+    OpenUxAS/lustre$ kind2 services/waypoint-manager.lus --lus_main waypoint_manager

+`kind2` will then only prove the properties associated with this and any called nodes.

 ## Proving the Sequences Theory ##